Holistic Stream Assessment/Restoration: Cold Spring Brook - Newton, Massachusetts

-Raised in a suburb just outside of Boston, NFC Executive Director Bob Mallard was fascinated by the city’s network of subterranean streams, most of which have been buried for over two centuries.
-Even where these streams flow above ground, they have been straightened, corralled within cement walls, and left with little if any in-stream structure.
+Raised in a suburb just outside of Boston, NFC Executive Director Bob Mallard was fascinated by the city’s network of subterranean streams, most of which have been partially hidden from view for well over a century.
+Even where these streams flow above ground, they have been straightened, dredged, corralled within cement walls, and left with little if any in-stream structure.
 But the water still flows…

 Mallard stumbled on an article about “daylighting,” a process where buried streams are opened up to the sky, sun, and air again.
 This got him thinking about the hidden streams of his youth.
 Bob reached out to MA NFC board member Jeff Moore, a friend since elementary school who grew up in the same town.
 They devised a plan to reconnect with the stream they were most familiar with, Cold Spring Brook.

-Left to Right Above: Cold Spring Brook where it first surfaces, one of several makeshift bridges over the stream, and where the stream disappears underground again just short of busy Beacon Street.
+Above Left to Right: Cold Spring Brook where it first emerges from its long buried headwaters, one of several makeshift bridges over the stream, and where the stream disappears underground again just short of busy Beacon Street.

 Jeff headed to Cold Spring Brook to get a firsthand look.
 Starting at the point where the stream first emerges from its long buried headwaters, a large culvert in a playground, Jeff worked downstream to where the stream disappeared under a field of asphalt and grass again.
 Before calling it a day, Jeff found what we were really looking for - fish…